chinmaypapnai/AWS_UCW/README.md

   - Analyzed Vancouver’s 2025 zoning maps, confirming only **12% of Downtown** is zoned for public institutions.

 #### 4.2 **Data Validation**
-- School Names were checked for duplication as it is Primary Key.
+- School Names were checked for duplication as it is Primary Key and City of Vancouver does not allow two schools to be registred with the same name in the city.
-- Data was further checked in the data processing pipeline.
+- Data was further checked and validated in the data processing pipeline.
 - Clean data was outputed into system and user friendly formats.
 ![Data Pipeline](https://github.com/chinmaypapnai/AWS_UCW/blob/main/assets/QC%20pipeline.png)
 ---